LogicReinc/LogicReinc.WebServer/README.md

 This library makes use of the following projects
  - LogicReinc framework is used for a variety of things.
  - Newtonsoft.Json for JSON parsing and serialization
- - RazorTemplates for Razor support
+ - ~RazorTemplates for Razor support~ Disabled till I implement replacement for .Net Standard